deephaven/gradle-docker-compose-plugin/README.md

  * Not all features may work with all versions of docker-compose, we're focusing mostly on the `up` and `down` commands necessary to use docker-compose for some integration testing with existing docker images.

+Changes in docker-compose 2.0 that require changes in this plugin:
+ * The `docker-compose config` command will result in an error message and exit code of 15 if used on a v1 YAML file.
+ * The `-p` argument seems to be transformed to lower case in at least some commands, but not all.
+The plugin will now automatically only pass a string already in lower case.
+ * The `docker-compose ps <service>` command will result in an error message an exist code of 1 if the service isn't running, instead of returning an empty string.

+Test have been modified as well:
+ * The `scale` command no longer exists, rather than update the `up` task, tests are disabled for now.
+ * Some tests for yaml v1 have been disabled, others have been updated to use yaml v2.
+ * It appears that the output from some logs have changed slightly around line wraps in a single command, or else docker-compose v2 is not correctly handling escaping in the service `command`, tests modified to be sure the log is seen at all.

+Finally, sometimes it seems that tests do not finish properly, the `docker-compose logs -f` command does qnot exit when gradle asks it to after the container has stopped.
+This looks like a regression in docker-compose, and we have not investigated further.

 Original readme: